-Fused fireworks are usually assembled in a way that makes them difficult to damage, but even the highest quality fireworks can suffer damage from time to time.
-When inspecting your fused fireworks for damage, the first thing you want to check is for dents on the exterior packaging that could compromise the internal workings.
-Most fused fireworks are made of several small tubes inside that are protected by an outer shell, so if the damage to the outside is severe enough the tubes could be damaged or tipped over inside the firework.
+Fused fireworks are usually assembled in a way that makes them difficult to damage.
+However, even the highest quality fireworks can suffer damage from time to time.
+When inspecting your fused fireworks for damage, the first thing you want to check is for dents on the exterior packaging.
+Deep ones could compromise the internal workings.
+Most fused fireworks are made of several small tubes inside that are protected by an outer shell.
+If the damage to the outside is severe enough the tubes could be damaged or tipped over inside the firework.
 If the tubes are not positioned correctly inside, the firework could shoot out the side of the packaging in an unexpected way.
-Make sure you are careful if there is damage to the outside of a firework and visually inspect it to make sure the tubes are all pointing vertically before you light it.
+Make sure you are careful if there is damage to the outside of a firework.
+Visually inspect it to make sure the tubes are all pointing vertically before you light it.

 Sparklers are much less likely to be dangerous if they are damaged.
 However, you still should give them a thorough inspection before use.
 If the sparklers were banged up during shipping, they can sometimes be broken in several places.
 Additionally, bits can fall off while they burn.
 This can be bad news if you are using your sparklers at an event like a wedding.
 Burning pieces can fall off and burn your wedding dress!
 This can also be hazardous if you plan to let children use the sparklers.
 They are less likely to pay close attention to the falling particles.
 Just visually inspect each sparkler before you light them to ensure they aren’t broken and falling apart.
 Also, when looking for where to buy sparklers in your area, make sure you choose a reputable and established business.

 Other Tips on Checking Fireworks for Damage